 Here are some common reasons why your dog may be behaving aggressively:

-Fear: The first Form of aggression is fear-based aggression, fear-based aggression stems from fear and uncertainty.
+The first form of aggression is fear-based aggression, fear-based aggression stems from fear and uncertainty.

 Dogs that behave aggressively due to fear are simply scared and display aggressive behavior such as growling, lunging, and biting as a way to create more space between what is making your dog feel uncomfortable and himself.